iv461/cv_problems_minlp_tutorial/README.md

 ```
 with $r_i = ||\mathbf{q}_i - \mathbf{R} \mathbf{p}_i ||_2^2$.

-Without binary variables, the problem can be solved significantly faster, 0.7s instead of 20s with SCIP.
+Without binary variables, the problem can be solved significantly faster.

 # Getting started

-Easiest way to install the solvers is to use a conda environment:
+The easiest way to install the solvers is to use a conda environment:

 ```sh
 conda create -n minlp-cv python==3.11